 - Illuminights is a winter walk through over 500,000 dazzling lights at Explore Park in Roanoke County.
 You walk through a half-mile wooded path to enjoy the amazing light displays and then take part in the holiday fun of the Explore Park Christmas Market.

 One of the best ways to blow off steam is launch around for a couple of hours at Launching Pad.
 Gather the teens for a dunk-off competition while the younger bunch jump to their hearts’ content.
 Save some time for bumper cars or slow it down at the arcade.
 There’s enough to do and so much fun doing it that you might need two trips!

 Inflatable bounce houses are not just for birthday parties.
 Bounce Roanoke has brought a slew of them indoors for your year ‘round run-around entertainment!
 Even the adults will want to bounce and slide around the huge obstacle course.

 The Southern Professional Hockey League plays in Roanoke and the Rail Yard Dawgs are out to earn a reputation fierce enough to match their name.
 Make time to catch a game or two.
-The holiday package includes six undated tickets plus a stocking cap and a long-sleeve tee.
 It’s a great gift for the hockey lover who calls Virginia’s Blue Ridge home.